Skip to main navigation Skip to main content

 Donate

-Bullying and care-experienced young people
+Bullying and care-experienced young people: Prevalence and experience

 Care-experienced young people (looked after children and those who have been in care) are among the groups who are most vulnerable to bullying.
+This page explores the experiences of these young people.

 Two young people reading